-For example, if you’re looking to open a five year traditional IRA CD, the rate is an OK 2.30% APY.
-Ally Bank has a variety of CD options including raise your rate CD’s. no penalty CD’s and high yield CD’s but for purposes of you IRA, I would stick with the high-yield variety.
+For example, if you’re looking to open a five year traditional IRA CD, the rate is an OK 2.25% APY.
+Ally Bank has a variety of CD options including raise your rate CD’s, no penalty CD’s and high yield CD’s but for purposes of your IRA, I would stick with the high-yield variety.

 Perhaps the best feature Ally Bank offers for its IRA CD’s is the 10 day best rate guarantee.
 If you open an IRA CD and the rate goes up inside of the first 10 days, Ally Bank will honor the new rate.
 This also applies on the date of your CD renewal, so you’re offered a touch of protection should interest rates immediately be on the rise.